Nick1296/SimpleFS/README.md

      - a linked list of free blocks
      - a single global directory

    Each linked list contains the addresses of the blocks creating a tree with two levels, the root level with the addresses and the first level are the block used.
-     We could substitute the list with an AVL tree to minimize the time required to reach a block.

    - Blocks are of two types
      - data blocks
      - directory blocks